eugenia1984/english/glossary.md

 - **passionate about something**: when you not only like something, but also express strong emotions or feelings in relation to it.
 For example: ``I am passionate about learning languages.
 I have studied Spanish, French, Italian, Japanese, and Chinese.
 I can't wait to start another``.

-- **Patterns**: are regular and repeated ways in which something happens or is done.
+- **patterns**: are regular and repeated ways in which something happens or is done.
 In data, patterns can show trends or behaviors.
 For example, a pattern in customer data might be that more people buy ice cream on hot days.
 This is a trend pattern.
 There are also **cycle patterns**, like a coffee shop selling more coffee in the morning.
 Recognizing patterns helps businesses understand their customers better.
 Patterns can be found in numbers, like sales increasing every month, or in behaviors, like customers preferring to shop online.

-- **Perhaps**: is used to express uncertainty or possibility.
+- **perhaps**: is used to express uncertainty or possibility.
 It is similar in meaning to maybe.
 For example:

 `Perhaps we will launch the new feature next week.` -> There is a possibility of launching the new feature, but it is not certain.

 `They are perhaps the best developer for this project.` -> They might be the best developer, but it is not definite.

-- **Phishing** is a type of online scam where attackers try to trick people into giving personal information, like passwords or credit card numbers, by pretending to be a trustworthy source.
+- **phishing** is a type of online scam where attackers try to trick people into giving personal information, like passwords or credit card numbers, by pretending to be a trustworthy source.

 For example: